ysh329/deep-learning-model-convertor/README.md

 Because of these different frameworks, the awesome convertors of deep learning models for different frameworks occur.
 It should be noted that I did not test all the converters, so I could not guarantee that each was available.
 But I also hope this convertor collection may help you!

-The sheet below is a overview of all convertors in github (not only contain official provided and more is user-self implement).
+The sheet below is a overview of all convertors in github (not only contain official provided and more are user-self implementations).
 I just make a little work to collect these convertors.
 Also, hope everyone can support this project to help more people who're also crazy because of various frameworks.

 | convertor | mxnet | caffe :sparkles: | theano/lasagne | neon | pytorch | torch :sparkles: | keras :sparkles: | darknet | tensorflow :sparkles: |
 | --------- |:-----:| :-----:|:-----:|:----:|:-----:|:-----:|:-----:|:-----:|:-----:|